F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 the app repo has two branches, dev and master. we are now working on the dev branch.

+..
+Note:: the lab builds two environments, dev and prod. the dev environment deploys the code on the dev branch the prod environment deploys the code on the master branch.

 1.1.2 view files in the application repo:
 ****************************************************